Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ### The form and contents of the EngageUI toolkit
 EngageUI is provided as an MIT licenced source-code toolkit (C++)
 based on the wxWidgets cross-platform GUI toolkit.
 It's source code consists of
-1. An EngagementManager class that subclasses wxWindow
-and manages the user's engagement with the app
-via the app-dashboard and various activity-handlers.
-2. An abstract SActivityHandler struct that the app populates and extends
-with the ability to handle an app-specific user activity.
-3. A small set of concrete SActivityHandler extensions
-that handle user-activities common across apps
-such as providing access to the OSs file system
-and implementing an app's dashboard.

-The toolkit also includes the source code for SAHAppProducer,
+1. An implementation of the EngageUI API for wxWidgets.
+2. An implementation SAHAppProducer, an activity-handler
-an activity-handler specially designed for producing EngageUI apps.
+specially designed for producing EngageUI/wxWidgets apps.

 ## EngageUI Illustrations
 ![Alt Text](https://hex-map.khitchdee.net/EngageUI-illustration.png?v08-23-2022)